wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>purna:</em>**&ensp;full, complete, absolute, infinite.

 **<em>purusha:</em>**&ensp;the cosmic spirit, the eternal and efficient cause of the universe that gives appearance of consciousness to all manifestations of matter (*prakriti*).
-The bondage of *purusha* in matter is due to ‘I’-consciousness born of *chitta–vrittis*, which gives rise to innuumerable desires.
+The bondage of *purusha* in matter is due to ‘I’-consciousness born of *chitta–vrittis*, which gives rise to innumerable desires.

 **<em>rajas:</em>**&ensp;motivity, activity, energy.
 One of the three *guna*s or qualities of matter: *sattva*, *rajas* and *tamas*.
 In *yoga*, egoism.